 Related article: Drug Interactions Between CBD and Zoloft

 There are many different types of products available, which all affect the body in different ways.
 For example, tinctures and vape oils are absorbed quickly by the body, whereas capsules take much longer for them to be digested before being metabolized by the liver and converted into usable for our bodies.
 This is why you may feel different effects from one product, like CBD vape oil, and not another like CBD capsules.

 Does the brand of CBD work for you?

 When selecting a CBD brand, understand what you’re getting for your money.
-Look at their labels and make sure the company discloses all ingredients; if they don’t list it, the chances are they aren’t proud of what is inside.
-We recommend doing more research on companies who claim to have a “CBD-infused” product because typically those products will include other ingredients besides just CBD which makes them a poor choice due to lack of transparency with customers.
+Look at their labels and make sure the company discloses all ingredients; if they don’t list them, the chances are they aren’t proud of what is inside.
+We recommend doing more research on companies who claim to have a “CBD-infused” product because typically, those products will include other ingredients besides just CBD, which makes them a poor choice due to a lack of transparency with customers.